 Overhead Allocation Overview

-The allocation of certain overhead costs to produced goods is required under the rules of various accounting frameworks.
+Overhead allocation is the apportionment of indirect costs to produced goods.
+It is required under the rules of various accounting frameworks.
 In many businesses, the amount of overhead to be allocated is substantially greater than the direct cost of goods, so the overhead allocation method can be of some importance.